Zhihong9863/Data-Sync-Hub/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### ``

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 # Fovus Web Application

 This application allows users to upload a text input and a file to AWS S3, then processes the file in an EC2 instance, and finally records the data in a DynamoDB table.